What is Transmission Control Protocol (TCP)?

 TCP vs. UDP

-This process of error detection, in which TCP retransmits and reorders packets after they arrive, can introduce latency in a TCP stream.
-Highly time-sensitive applications, such as voice over IP (VoIP), streaming video and gaming, generally rely on a transport process such as User Datagram Protocol (UDP), because it reduces latency and jitter by not reordering packets or retransmitting missing data.
+- TCP provides reliable delivery due to the process of error detection, in which TCP retransmits and reorders packets after they arrive.
+However, it can introduce latency in a TCP stream.
+UDP on the other hand doesn't retransmit data.
+Highly time-sensitive applications, such as voice over IP, streaming video and gaming, generally rely on UDP, because it reduces latency and jitter by not reordering packets or retransmitting missing data.

 Examples of these protocols include the following:

-- Secure Shell (SSH), File Transfer Protocol (FTP), Telnet: For peer-to-peer file sharing, and, in Telnet's case, logging into another user's computer to access a file.
+- Secure Shell, FTP, Telnet.
+For peer-to-peer file sharing, and, in Telnet's case, logging into another user's computer to access a file.

-- Simple Mail Transfer Protocol (SMTP), Post Office Protocol (POP), Internet Message Access Protocol (IMAP): For sending and receiving email.
+- SMTP, Post Office Protocol, Internet Message Access Protocol.
+For sending and receiving email.